rapyuta-robotics/alica/docs/README.md

 ## The ALICA Engine

-To be done: Implementation specific things, like AlicaContext, interfaces for clock, solvers, configs, communication, code structure of generated code, etc.
+To be done:

+- Implementation specific things, like AlicaContext, interfaces for clock, solvers, configs, communication, code structure of generated code, etc.
+- Maybe implementations in different languages in future (Java and Python are currently work-in-progress)

 ## The ALICA Plan Designer